simeoncloud/Baseline/README.md

 **Learn more**

 [Eliminate bad passwords using Azure Active Directory Password Protection](https://docs.microsoft.com/en-us/azure/active-directory/authentication/concept-password-ban-bad)

-## MSGraph\DeviceManagement\DeviceConfigurations\Security - Windows Firewall Notifications Disabled.json
-*Intune > Devices > Configuration profiles*

-**What does this do?**

-Disables Windows Firewall alerts to the end user for Domain and Private network firewalls.

-**Why should you use this?**

-...

-**What is the end-user impact?**

-...

-**Learn more**

-N/A

-@metamenos do we want to keep this?
-Jeff feels like anything that's questionable, when we're going against the Microsoft recommendation, shouldn't really be in the baseline.
-But what're your thoughts?

 ## MSGraph\DeviceManagement\DeviceConfigurations\UX - Microsoft Consumer Experience Disabled.json
 *Intune > Devices > Configuration profiles*